zaibaap/Pinpointing-Sleep-States/README.md

 ### 2. Cart-Pole Control Problem Using Reinforcement Learning

 #### Project Overview
 This project focuses on solving the Cart-Pole control problem using reinforcement learning techniques.
 The Cart-Pole environment is a classic benchmark problem for control algorithms.
 The goal is to balance a pole on a moving cart by applying forces to the cart.
+For this project I have uploaded an .ipynb file to show how the cartpole environment should look.
+I have also uploaded a .py file.

 - **Environment**: Used the OpenAI Gym's `CartPole-v1` environment.
 - **Algorithms**: